tencent cloud

 Max in memory bytes

-Maximum total memory bytes allowed for the queue.
-When the memory usage of messages exceeds this limit, RabbitMQ will attempt to write the excess to disk to reduce memory usage.
-Note that this setting may not apply to queues with Lazy Mode enabled, as RabbitMQ will store messages on disk by default in Lazy Mode.
+Maximum total memory bytes allowed in the queue.
+When the total memory bytes occupied by messages in the queue reach this limit, RabbitMQ will attempt to write the messages exceeding the limit to the disk to reduce memory usage.
+Note that this setting may not apply to queues with lazy mode enabled, because in the lazy mode, RabbitMQ stores messages to the disk as much as possible by default.

 Number